ssciwr/AMMICO/docs/modules/image_summary.md

 # Image detector: Summary and VQA

-The Image Summary module provides advanced image analysis capabilities using the Qwen2.5-VL multimodal model.
+The `image_summary` module provides advanced image analysis capabilities using the Qwen2.5-VL multimodal model.
 Qwen2.5-VL is a multimodal large language model capable of understanding and generating content from both images and videos.
-With its help, AMMMICO supports tasks such as image/video summarization and image/video visual question answering, where the model answers users' questions about the context of a media file.
+With its help, `ammico` supports tasks such as image/video summarization and image/video visual question answering, where the model answers users' questions about the context of a media file.
 It combines functionality from the `model.py` and `prompt_builder.py` modules to offer comprehensive image understanding.

 ## Core Components